No. 53: Don Drysdale

 Ginger almost snaps.

-“Well, that’s Drysdale for you — another wild pitch,” says Groucho as the audience laughs.
+“Well, that’s Drysdale for you — another wild pitch,” says Groucho as the audience laughed.

 Season Two of “The Brady Bunch,” in September of 1970: Don Drysdale comes to the Brady home to set Greg (Barry Williams, left) straight on the life of a ballplayer in an episode called “The Dropout.”
 With dad Mike (Robert Reed, second from right) and sons Peter (Christopher Knight) and Bobby (Mike Lookinland).
 (Photo by ABC Photo Archives/Disney General Entertainment Content via Getty Images)

-His acting chops were put to a test in roles for “The Rifleman,” “The Millionaire,” “The Flying Nun,” and “Then Came Bronson.”
+His acting chops were put to a test in TV roles he also had on “The Rifleman,” “The Millionaire,” “The Flying Nun,” and “Then Came Bronson.”

 He owned race horses, and Willie Shoemaker won aboard one of his thoroughbreds.